ncbi-nlp/MedCalc-Bench/README.md

 To download the CSV for the MedCalc-Bench evaluation dataset, please download the file, `test_data.csv` inside the `dataset` folder of this repository.
 You can also download the test set split from HuggingFace at https://huggingface.co/datasets/ncbi/MedCalc-Bench.

 In addition to the 1,047 evaluation instances, we also provide a training dataset of 10,053 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).
-The training data can be found in the ```dataset\training_data.csv.zip``` file and can be unzipped to give the ```training_data.csv```.
+The training data can be found in the ```dataset\training_data.csv.zip``` file and can be unzipped to obtain ```training_data.csv```.
+This training dataset can also be found in the train split of the HuggingFace link.

 Each Instance in the dataset contains the following information: